 He was well-known in certain circles, mostly as the son of the iniquitous Denny Brooks, but the moment he had set foot in New York, Jana had contacted him and told him of their problem.
 And the boy was one hell of a problem.

-Henry Brooks was a wizard, and, with his power, he had frightened the usually imperious Janavich Van Rued into action.
+Henry Brooks was a wizard, and, with his power, he had frightened the usually unconcerned Jana Van Rued into action.

-The plans had gone forth then, moving with a fire's speed towards triumph, but then they'd suddenly halted, seemed to stop when Brooks had brutally killed Jana.
-And then their plans were finally put to an end by Brooks and his destruction of the Mercenaries Guild.
-When Kort had heard of their demise, he had realized, very suddenly and coldly, that Henry Brooks was a bigger player than he had ever imagined.
-He had known that there was going to be a war.
+The plans had gone forth then, moving with a fire's speed toward fruition, but then, of course, Brooks went and brutally killed Jana.
+Then things were further foiled by Brooks and his destruction of the guild.
+When Kort had heard of their demise, he had realized, very suddenly and angrily, that Henry Brooks was a bigger player than he had ever imagined.
+The boy had known that there was going to be a war.

 But Kort had an unseen advantage.
 Henry Brooks did not know about the Archives, and Jana had placed something there before she'd died.

-He walked down the short hall of the Basilica di Santa Maria della Salute in Venice, heading toward the thin staircase that would wind him underground to the lower levels.
+He walked down the short hall of the Basilica di Santa Maria della Salute, heading toward the thin staircase that would lead him underground to the lower levels.
 Victor Massimiliano had been clever to put the Archives in Venice and not Vatican City.
 If his Order was to be destroyed, its history would remain in writing.

 The staircase led to a door, which led to a hall and another door.
 He opened it and admitted himself into the underground cavity.
-It was stacked ceiling-high with shelves, full of neatly lettered boxes, some of them organized by name, location, dates, or loyalties.
-He found "Henry Brooks" beneath the crest of Brooks and the Guild, marking the boy's father as an ex-member.
-He reached inside and pulled out a folder, discarding it for the sachet at the bottom of the box.
-Wrapped around the envelope was a very familiar talisman, burnished with rubies.
+It was stacked ceiling-high with shelves, full of neatly lettered boxes, some of them organized by name, location, dates, and loyalties.
+He found "Henry Brooks" beneath the crest of Brooks and the guild, marking the boy's father as an ex-member.
+He reached inside and pulled out an envelope, checking for the sachet at the bottom of the box.
+Wrapped around the envelope was a very familiar talisman embellished with rubies.

-Call a Blood Feud, for our family will not survive with out it.
+Call a Blood Feud, our family will not survive with out it.

 He emptied the sachet into his hand and couldn't help but grin.
-Putting the contents in his pocket, he made for the exit, envisioning the end of one of the greatest threats to the Lukasz family in a long, long time, reinstating the name Lukasz into magic and into the world.
-Kort left the Archives entirely pleased, the vial of Henry Brooks's blood nestled close to his chest.
+Putting the contents in his breast pocket, he made for the exit, envisioning the end of one of the greatest threats to the Lukasz family in a long, long time... of reinstating the name Lukasz into magic and into the world.
+Kort left the Archives entirely pleased, the vial of Henry Brooks' blood nestled close to his chest.